redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 Sometimes the bastion machine may have firewall rules in place that prevent proper connectivity from the target cluster machines to the assisted-service API hosted on the bastion.
 Depending on the lab setup, you might need to add rules to allow this traffic, or if the bastion machine is already behind a firewall, the firewall could be disabled.
 One can, for instance, check for `firewalld` or `iptables`.

-1. Select the bastion machine from the allocation
+1. Select the bastion machine from the allocation.
+The preferred way to run jetlag is directly off a bastion machine.

 2. Install some additional tools to help after reboot